Falcion/OctokittyBOT/SECURITY.md

 # Security policy

-This document provides information on the safety of using the bot and its direct policy.
+This document discusses how to safely use this bot and type input data.
+Below, I also provide guidelines on how to report vulnerabilities in Stratum.

 ## Safety Use